Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Marginal cost accounting

 Marginal cost accounting refers to the increase or decrease in the cost of producing one more unit or serving one more customer.
 To calculate the marginal cost, a business determines the point at which increasing production or service raises the average cost of the item being produced.
-Understanding a product’s marginal cost can help a company assess its profitability so that management can make informed decisions.
-It is an important tool to use when setting pricing.
+Understanding a product’s marginal cost can help a company assess its profitability so management can make informed decisions.
+It is an essential tool to use when setting pricing.

 Key TakeawayKey takeaway